Gardening

 It’s unclear who ultimately provided the idea for the secret weapon that would lead to victory (there was a lot of incoming intel to sort through), but whoever you are, you deserve a medal.

-No, you’re not trying to hook and reel in a deer with the fishing line.
 You simply string the fishing line about 3 feet above the ground attached to stakes.
 Important note: the lines should be hung a few feet OUTSIDE of the bed(s) you want to protect, not right up against the plants.

 How to hang fishing line to deter deer

+If you read the “how deer work” section earlier in this article, the fishing line trick makes sense.
 Basically, deer can not see the fishing line that’s right in front of them.
 They can smell your delicious garden/landscape plants and see a blurry version of that lush, green goodness.

-They start to approach the meal you grew for them.
+They start to approach the sumptuous meal you grew for them.
 There’s no sound, smell, or sight of danger anywhere around.
 They move in for the feast…

 And that’s it.

-1. Bobbex all-natural deer repellent spray.
+1. Bobbex all-natural deer repellent spray (and other safe repellent sprays)

 According to our neighbor, he’s been able to save his plants from deer with Bobbex.
-Since our neighbor is only one person’s opinion, we looked Bobbex up on Amazon, and it has nearly 5-star rating across thousands of reviews.
+Since our neighbor is only one person’s opinion, we looked Bobbex up on Amazon, and it has a nearly 5-star rating across thousands of reviews.

 Bobbex deer repellent spray landscape beds